50 Secrets to Live to 100

 Country life is serene, but the Milken Institute Center for the Future of Aging found that living in a major city can also support longer life spans because of stronger health systems, and more access to learning, arts, culture, and other healthy stimulants.

-The Remedy Rx: The Remedy is based in New York City and our editors can attest living here indeed makes you feel young, although struggling to afford it might age you.
+The Rx: Eat This, Not That!
+Health is based in New York City and our editors can attest living here indeed makes you feel young, although struggling to afford it might age you.
 Weigh the fantasy versus reality before any leaps.

 Keep Close Relationships